provided-as-is/events/SPONSORING.md

 #### B) Food and refreshments

 Something to eat in general - that can accommodate different dietary requirements (ex. vegan) - plus drinks, both alcoholic and non. → _average/potential cost_: £300 / £750

+## Sponsoring remote events

+We haven't yet done any remote events, but they are in our roadmap.
+If you are considering sponsoring a remote event, reach out!
+We are still defining how we want to handle that.